Inspired in the North Cascades: Completing the Inspiration Traverse

 We continued up through the “green tunnel” for hours, breaking for snacks and water intermittently as the leaves gradually opened up and revealed glimpses of the mountains surrounding us.

 We made it to camp at the upper basin near Eldorado Creek by mid-afternoon.
 There was a part of me that wanted to continue on to the Eldorado High Camp—it would have been another couple miles and 1,500’—but the day had already felt so long.
-So instead we set up camp, napped, and waited for sunset, which turned out to be an welcome to the high alpine.
+So instead we set up camp, napped, and waited for sunset, which turned out to be a stunning welcome to the high alpine.

 Day 2